Tibbe90/Bank-Castle/README.md

 There are no plans to save the users balance to a database at this point in time.

-I have decided to save integers as strings in the user information to keep it simple, with more time it would be more effecient to create a user object that can handle different variable types more easily.
+I have decided to save integers as strings in the user information to keep it simple, with more time it would be more effecient to create a user class that can handle different variable types more easily.
+This would also improve the security of the user information by being inaccessible to the user part of the program.